-The Center for Elementary Mathematics and Science Education (CEMSE) is a research and development center that resides within the Physical Sciences Division (PSD) of the University of Chicago.
+The UChicago STEM Education is a research and development center that resides within the Physical Sciences Division (PSD) of the University of Chicago.
 It was founded in May 2002 to conduct and support research and development for the mathematics and science education of children up to age 14.
 The center was originally funded, and continues to be supported by, the contributions of authors and University of Chicago royalties from the sales of Everyday Mathematics.
 The Everyday Mathematics curriculum was developed starting in 1985 as part of the University of Chicago School Mathematics Project.
-Implementation and support of Everyday Mathematics continues under the direction of CEMSE.
+Implementation and support of Everyday Mathematics continues under the direction of UChicago STEM Education.

 Learn more about the authors of Everyday Mathematics

 UChicago STEM Education has three areas of focus

 The center creates tools that support the work of teachers, professional developers, and administrators, including instructional materials for classroom use, professional development, materials for teachers, and planning tools for district leaders.
 The tool development group maintains and continues development of Everyday Mathematics (EM) and conducts development projects for the elementary science curriculum Science Companion.

 UChicago STEM Education offers strategic planning and professional development services for schools and districts that want to strengthen their Pre-K through Grade 8 mathematics and science programs.
 Our services range from developing pacing guides to providing professional development workshops and coaching.
 We specialize in providing support to schools and districts that use Everyday Mathematics or Science Companion.